ivoanjo/proc-level-demo/README.md

 * `ebpf-program` shows how it's possible to hook on prctl if we optionally want to observe context publish/update events (instead of polling)

-* `original-poc` is an older version of the ideas above, kept for archival reasons

 * See also:
     * https://github.com/DataDog/dd-otel-host-profiler/pull/210 Reading process-level data on Datadog's fork of the OTEL profiler
     * Integration of `anonmapping-clib` into [dd-trace-java](https://github.com/DataDog/java-profiler/pull/266) and [dd-trace-rb](https://github.com/DataDog/dd-trace-rb/pull/4865)